DHP-stottepakke/pages/pages/contribute/styleguide.md

 *Method 1:* In-line comments

-<code> Use this method to additional information regarding the bulk of the text </code>
+<quote> Use this method to additional information regarding the bulk of the text </quote>

 ```
 <code> Use this method to additional information regarding the bulk of the text </code>